nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Colloidal:** Pertaining to or characteristic of colloids.

-### Expanded Definition and Usage\nColloids play a critical role in various industrial and biological processes.
+### Expanded Definition and Usage:
+Colloids play a critical role in various industrial and biological processes.
 In industrial applications, they are used to improve the functionality and performance of products such as paints, inks, and detergents.
 In medicine, colloidal systems are exploited for their ability to deliver drugs effectively, ensuring that the active compounds are protected and released in a controlled manner.
 Additionally, colloids are crucial in biological systems, where they contribute to cellular structures and processes.